 1).
-One does not gaze at my Pins on Pinterest; they are reading material.
-It’s not like they are pictures of centerfolds.
+One does not gaze at Pins on Pinterest; they are reading material.
+It’s not like they are centerfolds.
 Most of all my Pins are Memes and Quotes;

 3).
-He asked me to tell him more about myself, yet offers up no information about himself.
-Again, why would I tell a total stranger about myself, especially when he doesn’t have the decency, as the initiator of contacting me, to first tell me who he is?
+He asked me to tell him more about myself yet offers no information about himself.
+Again, why would I tell a unknown person about myself especially when he doesn’t have the decency, as the initiator contacting me, to first tell me what he’s about?

 4).
-Upon my asking him how long he’d been on Pinterest, his reply was to tell me he’d been on this platform for about two years.
-If he’d been on it for nearly two years, and only has about five Pins (which suggested he was not active on Pinterest), why would he suddenly, out-of-the-blue, be gazing at my Pins, and wanting to know more about me”?
+Upon my asking him how long he’d been on Pinterest, his reply was to tell me he’d been on this platform for two years.
+If this is true, why does he only have five Pins (which suggested he was not active on Pinterest) and out-of-the-blue, gaze at my Pins, and desire to know more about me”?